hamzaraja23/privacy-policy/privacy-policy.md

 Effective Date: [10/20/2024]

-1. Introduction
-Thank you for choosing CelQ.
-We are committed to protecting your privacy and providing a secure experience.
-This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our application.
+Your privacy is important to us, and we are committed to protecting it.
+This Privacy Policy outlines how we collect, use, and safeguard your information when you use our application.
+By using CelQ, you agree to the practices described in this Privacy Policy.

-2. Information We Collect
-We collect certain information to operate effectively and provide you with the best experience with CelQ.
-This includes:

-Personal Information: When you sign up or log in via third-party services (such as Jira, Zendesk, etc.), we may collect personal data like your name, email address, and profile information.
-Usage Data: Information about your interactions with CelQ, including access times, pages viewed, and actions taken within the app, to improve functionality.
-Device Information: Technical details about the device and software you use, such as IP address, browser type, operating system, and device identifiers.

-3. How We Use Your Information
-We use the information we collect for the following purposes:

-To Provide and Maintain the Service: Ensure CelQ functions correctly and efficiently.
-To Improve User Experience: Analyze user interactions to enhance features, fix bugs, and develop new capabilities.
-To Communicate with You: Send important updates, such as feature changes, maintenance, or privacy policy updates.
-For Security and Compliance: Safeguard our application against fraud, unauthorized access, and other security issues.

-4. Information Sharing and Disclosure
-We do not sell or rent your personal data.
-However, we may share information in the following circumstances:

-With Service Providers: Third-party vendors who assist with the app’s operation and services, such as hosting and analytics, are only given access to data as needed and are bound by confidentiality agreements.
-For Legal Compliance: If required by law or to protect our rights, we may disclose your information to comply with regulatory requirements, court orders, or legal processes.

-5. Data Security
-We implement industry-standard security measures to protect your data.
-However, no transmission over the internet is entirely secure, and we cannot guarantee absolute security.

-6. Your Data Rights
-Depending on your location, you may have certain rights regarding your personal data.
-This includes the right to:

-Access and Obtain a Copy of Your Data
-Request Correction of Inaccurate Information
-Request Deletion of Personal Data
-Restrict or Object to Certain Processing Activities

-7. Third-Party Links and Integrations
-CelQ may contain links to other applications or services, such as Jira or Zendesk.
-This Privacy Policy does not apply to third-party services, and we are not responsible for their privacy practices.
-Please review their policies before using them.

-8. Data Retention
+At CelQ, we collect information to ensure a seamless and secure experience.
+This includes personal details provided when you log in via third-party services like Jira or Zendesk, such as your name, email address, and profile information.
+We also collect usage data that helps us understand how you interact with the app, including access times, pages viewed, and actions taken.
+In addition, we gather technical information about the devices used to access CelQ, such as IP addresses, browser types, and device identifiers.

+We use this information to provide and maintain CelQ's services, improve functionality, and enhance your experience.
+For instance, usage data allows us to analyze patterns, optimize features, and quickly address bugs.
+We may also use this information to communicate updates, including changes to features or policies.
+Your data is essential in ensuring the security and integrity of our app, and we take measures to protect it against unauthorized access and other risks.

+CelQ does not sell or rent your personal information to third parties.
+In some cases, we may share data with trusted service providers who assist in app operations, such as analytics and hosting services.
+These providers are bound by confidentiality agreements and are permitted to use your data only for the specified purposes.
+We may also disclose information if required by law or to protect CelQ's legal rights, such as in response to a court order or legal process.

-We retain your information only for as long as necessary to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required by law.
+We retain your information only for as long as necessary to fulfill the purposes described in this Privacy Policy or as required by law.
+Depending on your location, you may have rights regarding your personal data, including access, correction, deletion, and the ability to limit or object to certain processing activities.
+To exercise these rights, please contact us at the address provided below.

-9. Children’s Privacy
+CelQ may include links to third-party applications or services.
+This Privacy Policy does not apply to those external sites, and we encourage you to review their privacy policies to understand how they handle your data.

-CelQ is not intended for children under the age of 13, and we do not knowingly collect data from minors.
-If we learn that we have collected personal information from a child under 13, we will take steps to delete such information.
+CelQ is not intended for use by children under the age of 13.
+We do not knowingly collect personal data from children.
+If we become aware that we have inadvertently gathered information from a child under 13, we will take steps to delete it promptly.

-10. Changes to This Privacy Policy
-We may update our Privacy Policy from time to time.
-When we make changes, we will notify you by updating the “Effective Date” at the top of this page.
-We encourage you to review this Privacy Policy periodically for any updates.
+We may update this Privacy Policy to reflect changes in our practices or for other operational, legal, or regulatory reasons.
+The effective date of the latest version will be displayed at the top of this policy.
+We encourage you to review this policy periodically to stay informed about how we protect your information.

-11. Contact Us
-If you have questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at Hamzaraja825@gmail.com

-Email: Hamzaraja825@gmail.com